Terradue/doc-tep-geohazards/source/tutorials/adore.rst

 Run the job
 ===========

-Click on the button Run Job.
+* Click on the button Run Job.

 .. figure:: ../includes/tuto_adore_10.png
 	:figclass: img-border

-See the Running Job.
+* See the Running Job.

 .. figure:: ../includes/tuto_adore_11.png
 	:figclass: img-border

-After about 20 minutes, see the Successful Job.
+* After about 20 minutes, see the Successful Job.

 .. figure:: ../includes/tuto_adore_12.png
 	:figclass: img-border

+* Note that currently, the processing results are not shown on the Portal.
+This will be upgraded soon.